hashgraph/hedera-nft-sdk/README.md

 Calculate risk score for a token from the token information or by passing a token ID of an NFT on the Hedera testnet or mainnet.

-The total risk score is calculated based on the presence of certain `keys` for the token or the presence of an `INFINITE` `supply_type`.
+The total risk score is calculated based on the presence of certain `keys` for the token or the presence of an `INFINITE` `supply_type` in combination with a `supply_key`.
 Each key or property has an associated weight.

 ```js
 const defaultWeights = {